Gyeongju Historic Areas South Korea

 Gyeongju Historic Areas South Korea, Wolji pond

-We went to Gyeongju together with the local travel agency Klook – Gyeongju historical full-day tour from Busan*.
-The trip starts in Busan at 9.00 a.m. (pick up point at KTX Busan Station).
-The trip ends in the late evening around 9.30 p.m.
+We went to Gyeongju with the local travel agency Klook on the Gyeongju historical full-day tour from Busan*.
+The trip starts in Busan at 9.00 a.m. (pick-up point at KTX Busan Station).
+The journey ends in the late evening around 9.30 p.m.
 The “Gyeongju Historic Areas” trip plan includes magnificent monuments inscribed on the UNESCO World Heritage List and those classified as National Treasures of Korea.

 • Seokguram Grotto with a stone statue of the Buddha